Welcome to the ECMH Phase 2. The next year of your medical school career will be both

 Who do I contact if I am sick or have a personal appointment?

 Contact the Clerkship Director, clerkship coordinator and preceptor.
-They need to let all three know.
+The student needs to let all three know.
 Each missed session needs to be made up on an alternate week or a different day at the preceptors discretion.

 Any required equipment?

 - Medical Student Supervision and Level of Responsibility Policy

 - Assessment and Health Providers Policy

 - Non-Retaliation Policy